ncannasse/hxWiki/README.md

 4. configure website
     - copy `config.tpl.xml` as `config.xml` and set the `db` field with your local mysql database server `db="mysql://root:@localhost:3306/hxwiki"`
+    - set the admin password ! (will be used to create the admin user, can be removed later)

-5. install mtwin and templo libraries
+5. install a few haxelib libraries
     - `haxelib install mtwin`
     - `haxelib install templo`
+    - `haxelib install spodadmin`

 6. compile by running `haxe project.hxml`